ahmesaab/nodejs-log-processor/README.md

 I also find the view type intresting because we can use this data to deduce the most viewed pages in a product to know what views makes the most influence on the users.
 Also the device feild can be used to detect what kind of device market is the company most influential in and what market should we focus on.
-You can run the proccessor with the -l flag to get statistics about the most influential locations.

 Q5: How would you store the data so that further processing and/or analysis would be easy?